-Panel of judges will decide whether judge, jury resentences juvenile lifers
+Judge panel will decide who resentences juvenile lifers

 Lansing — In the next few weeks, a Michigan Court of Appeals panel will take up the matter of whether a jury, not a judge, should determine whether a person under the age of 18 should be sentenced to life without parole.